ibm-cloud-docs/containers/cs_dns.md

 ## Customizing the cluster DNS provider
 {: #dns_customize}

-You can customize CoreDNS by editing the DNS configmap.
+You can customize CoreDNS by editing the CoreDNS configmap.
 For example, you might want to configure `stubdomains` and upstream nameservers to resolve services that point to external hosts.
 Additionally, you can configure multiple [Corefiles](https://coredns.io/2017/07/23/corefile-explained/){: external} within the CoreDNS configmap.
 For more information, see [the Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/){: external}.
 {: shortdesc}

 Before you begin: [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 1. Verify that the CoreDNS deployment is available.
 In your CLI output, verify that one deployment is **AVAILABLE**.
     ```
-    kubectl get deployment -n kube-system | grep dns-autoscaler
+    kubectl get deployment -n kube-system coredns
     ```
     {: pre}

     Example output:
     ```
-    NAME                   DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
+    NAME      READY   UP-TO-DATE   AVAILABLE   AGE
-    coredns-autoscaler     1         1         1            1           32d
+    coredns   3/3     3            3           69d
     ```
     {: screen}
 2. Edit the default settings for the CoreDNS configmap.
 Use a Corefile in the `data` section of the configmap to customize `stubdomains` and upstream nameservers.
 For more information, see [the Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#coredns){: external}.